nasa/Common-Metadata-Repository/README.md

 #### Libraries:
 - acl-lib
-  - Contains utilities for retreiving and working with ACLs
+  - Contains utilities for retrieving and working with ACLs

 - common-app-lib
   - Contains utilities used within multiple CMR applications